This video compares in detail the iO9 vs the 9900 only.

 - The Prestige has an LED ring on the base of the handle that illuminates purple when too much pressure is applied.

-- The iO has an LED ring at the top of the brush handle that lights up red when too much pressure is applied.
+- The iO9 and iO10 have an LED ring at the top of the brush handle that lights up red when too much pressure is applied.

 - The 9900 vibrates the brush handle to alert you, the iO does not.